MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/sql-server-azure-netapp-files-content.md

 The most demanding SQL Server database workloads require very high I/O capacity.
 They also need low-latency access to storage.
 This document describes a high-bandwidth, low-latency solution for SQL Server workloads.
-It provides shared file access with the Server Message Block (SMB) protocol.

-The solution uses SQL Server on Azure Virtual Machines.
+The solution provides shared file access with the Server Message Block (SMB) protocol.
+The architecture uses SQL Server on Azure Virtual Machines.
 It also uses Azure NetApp Files, a shared file-storage service.
-Azure NetApp Files provides various benefits:
+Azure NetApp Files provides benefits:

-- Disk I/O limits that apply at the virtual machine (VM) level don't affect Azure NetApp Files.
-As a result, you can use smaller VMs than you would with disk storage, without degrading performance.
+- Disk I/O limits on access rates that apply at the virtual machine (VM) level don't affect Azure NetApp Files.
+As a result, you can use smaller VMs than you would with disk storage without degrading performance.
 This approach significantly reduces costs.
 - Azure NetApp Files offers flexibility.
 You can enlarge or reduce deployments on demand to make your configuration cost effective.

 ## Potential use cases

-This solution applies to many use cases:
+This solution has many uses:

 - Running new SQL Server instances that require high availability (HA) and have high standards for performance.
 - Migrating highly performant, highly available SQL Server instances from on-premises infrastructure to Azure Virtual Machines.
 - Using availability sets and SMB shared storage to deploy cost-effective, enterprise-scale, highly available SQL Server Always On Failover Cluster Instances.
 - Deploying enterprise-scale disaster recovery (DR) architectures for hybrid or Azure systems by using SQL Server Always On availability groups.
-- Enhancing enterprise-scale SQL Server systems with fast cloning for use in test and development environments.
-This enhancement can benefit cases that require advanced data management capabilities.
+- Cloning enterprise-scale SQL Server systems for use in test and development environments.
+The solution is particularly suited for cases that require advanced data management capabilities.
 It can help these cases meet aggressive data protection service level agreements (SLAs).

 ## Architecture

 :::image type="complex" source="./media/sql-server-azure-netapp-files-architecture.png" alt-text="Architecture diagram showing how SQL Server and Azure NetApp Files work in different subnets of the same virtual network and use S M B 3 to communicate." border="false":::
    A large rectangle labeled SQL resource group fills most of the diagram.
 Inside it, another rectangle is labeled SQL virtual network.
-It contains two smaller rectangles, one for the SQL subnet and one for the Azure NetApp Files subnet.
+It contains two smaller, side-by-side rectangles, one for the SQL subnet and one for the Azure NetApp Files subnet.
 The SQL subnet rectangle contains an icon for SQL Server on Azure Virtual Machines.
 The Azure NetApp Files subnet rectangle contains icons for Azure NetApp Files and database files.
 An arrow labeled S M B 3 connects the two subnet rectangles.
 A colored key indicates that SQL data in the database file system requires high performance.
 The database log files have a medium performance requirement.
 :::image-end:::

 *Download an [SVG][Main architecture diagram in .svg format] of this architecture.*

-The components function and interact in these ways:
+The components interact in these ways:

 - This architecture uses SQL Server on Azure Virtual Machines.
-Through that database solution, SQL Server runs on Azure VMs within the SQL subnet.
+With this Azure service, SQL Server runs on Azure VMs within the SQL subnet.
 - In the Azure NetApp Files subnet, Azure NetApp Files provides SMB 3 access to the database and log files.
 - Azure NetApp Files has the [SMB continuous availability shares option][SMB Continuous Availability (CA) shares (Preview)] turned on.
 This feature makes SMB Transparent Failover possible, so you can do non-disruptive maintenance on Azure NetApp Files.